Advanced-Computer-Lab-2022/Softweird/README.md

  - [React JS](https://react-cn.github.io/react/downloads.html) or you can use `NPM`
  - And you can choose any text editor.
  - [MongoDB](https://docs.mongodb.com/manual/installation/) either locally or on a cloud.
 You have to create `.env` with the dbconnectionString.

+## Samples
+### Signing Up

+### Applying for a Course

+## Features

+Mainly this website provides an easy way to apply and attend pre-recorded courses online.
+Also, allows admins to perform CRUD operations on courses in a flexible way.
+Moreover, our website allows user to pay in order to reserve in a course and after the completion of any course, users receive a certificate of completion.

+## API References
+Our backend is divided into the following routes, each route has a set of *APIs* with different functionalities.